 Choosing a Dog Camera

-There are a few kinds of dog camera available.
+There are a few kinds of dog cameras available.
 The most basic allows you to check in with your pup, chat with them, or warn them the pillow destruction needs to stop.
 Many allow you to toss out treats – one of the most popular features for dog cameras.
 Others have laser pointers to engage in with your dog (just keep in mind you need to work at SOME point).
 And then there are the newest options (they’re still working out the kinks), which are embedded into toys such as tennis balls, letting you control the toy for a game of chase.
 It’s tempting to opt for this and waste your workday turning your phone into a remote control, but keep in mind, the newest models aren’t always the best.
 (And do you want a camera your dog can CHEW?)